-Please collect your child promptly at the end of the school day.
-Where late collection is persistent and/or significantly late, the school is obliged to take any uncollected pupil to a place of safety and share concerns as necessary with other agencies.
+Please collect your child promptly at 3:20pm which is the end of the school day.
+Children should also be collected promptly at the end of after-school clubs.
+Where late collection is persistent and/or significantly late, the school is obliged to take any uncollected pupil to a place of safety and share concerns as necessary with other agencies e.g. Children's Services or the Legal Intervention Team.